cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 The PWM output is set to 0.
 When either the hard reset is triggered or controller reset is '1'.

-Working of APB Advanced Timer for PWM generation:
+Working of APB ADVANCED TIMER for PWM generation:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Based on the detailed working of the submodules above, the working of the APB Advanced timer can be summarised as: